 An operating agreement is a legal document detailing the LLC’s organizational structure and operational procedures.
-It includes forming the Texas LLC, members, and ownership, management structure, financial matters, limitation of liability and indemnification, dissolving of Texas business, amendments and modification, miscellaneous provisions, and execution and adoption.
+It includes forming the LLC, members and ownership, distribution of profit and losses, management structure, meetings and voting procedure, limitation of liability and indemnification, dissolving Texas business, dispute resolution, and amendments and modification.

 The first step in creating an LLC Operating Agreement is to outline the basic information about your LLC, such as:

-1. Name of the LLC: Your LLC’s name must include the words “Limited Liability Company” or the abbreviation “LLC” or “L.L.C.” and comply with the Texas LLC naming requirements.
-In Texas, if you do not wish to file your LLC right away but want to hold the name that you have decided on, then you can reserve your LLC name for 120 days.
-To keep the name, you must file a name reservation application in Texas Secretary of State.
+- Name of the LLC: Your LLC’s name must include the words “Limited Liability Company” or the abbreviation “LLC” or “L.L.C.” and comply with the Texas LLC naming requirements.

 - Initial Members: The names and addresses of each initial member should be listed, along with their respective ownership interests.